DylanKane17/DylanKane17/README.md

 - ⚡ Fun fact: ...
 -->

+My background in studio art informs my desire to create web applications that are visually-engaging and purposeful.

 - 🔭 I’m currently working on a diary app to document writing sessions!
 - 🌱 As of now, I'm learning Firebase user authentication and database management!